+The computing paradigm of multi-agent systems (MAS) has its origin in both distributed artificial intelligence (DAI) and object-oriented distributed systems.
 There is no consensus on the definition of software agents or of agency, and some people go so far as to suggest that any piece of software or object that can perform a specific given task is an agent.
-However, the prevailing opinion is that an agent may exhibit three important general characteristics: autonomy, adaptation, and cooperation [10,13].
-By "autonomy" we mean that agents have their own agenda of goals and exhibit goal-directed behavior.
-They are not simply reactive, but can be pro-active and take initiatives, as they deem appropriate.
+However, the prevailing opinion is that an agent may exhibit three important general characteristics: autonomy, adaptation, and cooperation [9,12].
+By "autonomy" we mean that agents have their own agenda of goals and exhibit goaldirected behavior.
+They are not simply reactive, but can be pro-active and take initiatives as they deem appropriate.
 In this sense, agent systems can be viewed as a generalization of the client-server model in that each agent can be both a client and a server and can provide and request services to and from others.
 Adaptation implies that agents are capable of adapting to the environment, which includes other agents and human users, and can learn from the experience in order to improve themselves in a changing environment.
-Cooperation and coordination between agents is probably the most important feature of MAS [13].
-Unlike those stand-alone agents, agents in a MAS collaborate with each other to achieve common goals.
+Cooperation and coordination between agents is probably the most important feature of multi-agent systems [12].
+Unlike those stand-alone agents, agents in a multi-agent system collaborate with each other to achieve common goals.
 In other words, these agents share information, knowledge, and tasks among themselves.
 The intelligence of MAS is not only reflected by the expertise of individual agents but also exhibited by the emerged collective behavior beyond individual agents.
-From software engineering point of view, the approach of MAS is also proven to be an effective way to develop large distributed systems.
-Since agents are relatively independent pieces of software interacting with each other only through message-based inter-agent communication, system development, integration, and maintenance become easier and less costly [11].
+From a software engineering point of view, the approach of MAS is also proven to be an effective way to develop large distributed systems.
+Since agents are relatively independent pieces of software interacting with each other only through message-based inter-agent communication, system development, integration, and maintenance become easier and less costly [10].
 For instance, it is easy to add new agents into the agent system when needed.
-Also, the modification of legacy applications can be kept minimal when they are to be brought into the system
+Also, the modification of legacy applications can be kept minimum when they are to be brought into the system.
+Aside from adding communication capabilities to a legacy application, nothing else is required to change.

 Cooperation and coordination of agents in a MAS requires agents to be able to understand each other and to communicate effectively with each other.
-The infrastructure that supports agent cooperation in a MAS is thus seen to include at least the following key components.
+The infrastructure that supports agent cooperation in a multi-agent system is thus seen to include at least the following key components:

-- A common agent communication language (ACL) and protocol. - A common format for the content of communication. - A shared ontology.
+- A common agent communication language (ACL) and protocol, - A common format for the content of communication, and - A shared ontology.

-In CIIMPLEX we choose the Knowledge Query Manipulation Language (KQML) as a communication language and protocol; the Knowledge Interchange Format (KIF) as the format of the communication content; and the concept of a shared ontology [15].
+In CIIMPLEX we take the Knowledge-Sharing-Effort (KSE) approach toward achieving the infrastructure needed for agent cooperation.
+KSE, sponsored by the Advanced Research Project Agency (ARPA), the Air Force Office of Scientific Research (AFOFR), the Corporation for National Research Initiative (NRI), and the National Science Foundation (NSF), is an initiative to develop technical infrastructure to support knowledge sharing among systems [14].
+Three technologies developed from KSE are adopted.
+They are (a) Knowledge Query Manipulation Language (KQML) as a communication language and protocol, (b) Knowledge Interchange Format (KIF) as the format of the communication content, and (c) the concept of a shared ontology.
 In what follows we briefly describe the three components and justify their selections in the context of manufacturing integration environment.